-If you love literature and languages and would like to acquire professional translation skills, then our MA Translation and Literature is for you.
+If you love literature and languages and would like to acquire professional translation skills, then our MA Audiovisual and Literary Translation is for you.
 Takers of our courses in translation can use the skills gained to further their future career in this area.

 You develop a range of key employability skills including researching, writing for specific purposes, and translation.
 Our course typically leads to a career in translation, but could also lead to a career in education, publishing and administration.

 We work with the University’s Careers Services to help you find out about further work experience, internships, placements, and voluntary opportunities.

 Within our Department of Language and Linguistics, we also offer supervision for PhD and MPhil.
 We offer supervision in areas including language acquisition, language learning and language teaching, culture and communication, psycholinguistics, language disorders, sociolinguistics, and theoretical and descriptive linguistics.

 Our graduates are successful in a wide variety of career paths.
 They leave Essex with a unique set of skills and experience that are in demand by employers.

 We will consider a 2:2 degree( or international equivalent) in French, German, Italian, Portuguese or Spanish.